 Minister of Foreign Affairs, Italian Republic

 The Italian Aviation Diplomacy Institute (IADI), research body of the Society, promotes the research on the past, current and future challenges of aviation industry diplomatic potential in a national and international context.
-The institute promotes the research on the relationship between foreign policies and aviation industry in strategic sectors, such as industrial, commercial and touristic, but also in more delicate sectors as the SARS-CoV-2 Vaccine Diplomacy, emergency repatriations and humanitarian operations.
+The institute promotes the research on the relationship between foreign policies and aviation industry in strategic sectors, such as industrial, commercial and touristic, but also in more delicate sectors as emergency citizens repatriation and humanitarian missions during global crisis operations.
 Aviation represents the key factor in increasing the speed at which trade, travel and diplomacy occur.
 In recent years aviation has become a new form of conflict resolution tool as well as soft power aimed at pressuring national carriers and their governments in international disputes.
 This is undoubtedly the only institution in the world that promotes the research study on the relationship between civil aviation industry and Foreign policy decision-makers.

 Gen. S.A.
 “A” Giuseppe Teucci

 Giuseppe Teucci born in Poppi on 6th December 1900.
 Pilot of the Savoia Marchetti S.55 “I-TEUC” on the Western Mediterranean (1928), Eastern Mediterranean (1929), the South Atlantic (1930) and North Atlantic (1933) cruises.
 In 1934 he was Air Attaché at the Italian Embassy in Berlin, also accredited to Finland and Lithuania.
 In 1939 he was also accredited to Holland, Denmark, Norway and Sweden, and, in 1941, assumed the functions of Senior Liaison Officer between the Regia Aeronautica and the Luftwaffe.
 In 1947, appointed General, he commanded the Scuola di Guerra Aerea and, in 1954, the 3rd Air Region.
 He died in Lido di Camaiore on 25th January 1963.